-'''

-def test(args=None, build_dir=None, target=None)
+def test(args=None, build_dir=None, target=None, output_on_failure=False)

-'''

-Build CMake test target (could be RUN\TESTS in multi-config projects or test in single-config projects), which usually means building and running unit tests
+Build CMake test target (could be RUN_TESTS in multi-config projects or test in single-config projects), which usually means building and running unit tests

 - args (Optional, Defaulted to None): A list of additional arguments to be passed to the cmake command.
 Each argument will be escaped according to the current shell.
-No extra arguments will be added if args=None. - build\dir (Optional, Defaulted to None): CMake's output directory.
-If None is specified the build\folder from configure() will be used. - target (Optional, default to None).
+No extra arguments will be added if args=None. - build_dir (Optional, Defaulted to None): CMake's output directory.
+If None is specified the build_folder from configure() will be used. - target (Optional, default to None).
 Alternative target name for running the tests.
-If not defined RUN\TESTS or test will be used install()
+If not defined RUN_TESTS or test will be used. - output_on_failure (Optional, default to False).
+Enables ctest to show output of failed tests by defining CTEST_OUTPUT_ON_FAILURE environment variable (same effect as ctest --output-on-failure).